 Other ways to encourage relaxation is to use the minerals Magnesium and Potassium.
 Any good supplement will do but the absolute best is to use the Celloids range of minerals by Blackmores called PPMP.

 By all logic PPMP should not be anything like as effective as it is but it is the nearest to a “Cure all” that I have ever found and is superb to help pain, muscular spasm and anxiety amongst many other issues.

 Some healing technologies can be used as well.
 Cold laser can be very useful in dealing with hard to get at lesions.
 Ultrasound may play a role as well.
 Used as part of a holistic approach any non-invasive therapy can be helpful.
 Overall the strategy to work on Joints is to restore normal function and movement with anti-inflammatory diet, supplements and gentle hands on treatments.

 Used appropriately these tactics can heal just about any joint problem whether the cause is arthritis, gout or accidents.
 And if a particular joint is stubbornly refusing to heal then some extra diagnosis is needed to find out if a nutritional or other factor is involved.

 Trace mineral analysis may provide the needed info or “Muscle Testing” by a Qualified Kinesiologist may be needed to hunt down the confounding issue.

 The body does heal itself but needs us to do some extra detective work sometimes.
-To get some details on the kind of diet recommended in the research on plant based diets the The China Study CookBook may be helpful.
+To get some details on the kind of diet recommended in the research on plant based diets the

 Feel free to share your experience of joint problems below or on my Facebook page.